BlueDrink9/keeb_snakeskin/README.md

 ### Install

-> **WIP**: Not yet on PyPI, so use the source and install dependencies
-> manually.
-This currently requires the latest github version of `build123d`,
-> until a version of it > 0.7 is released.
-`pip install --user keeb_snakeskin` installs this package and dependencies, and should create a new executable `snakeskin` in your python scripts folder.
+`pip install --user keeb-snakeskin` installs this package and dependencies, and should create a new executable `snakeskin` in your python scripts folder.

 ### Input File